-Mobile devices aren’t all about hot hardware; they are also highly dependent on carrier performance and phone location for their overall perceived speeds.
-Even snappy devices can feel dead in the water when you’re stuck with a flaky LTE signal.
-Ookla is an internet speed meter that runs bandwidth and latency tests to servers in any region you specify, from a nearby city to across the continent.
+Mobile devices aren’t all about hot hardware.
+They are also highly dependent on carrier performance phone location for their perceived speeds.
+Snappy devices can feel dead in the water when you’re stuck with a flaky E signal.
+Ookla is an internet speed meter that runs bandwidth latency tests to servers in any region you specify, from a nearby city to across the continent.

 Net speed tests have plenty of uses beyond the obvious.
-With Ookla you can see if your carrier is playing games by throttling your unlimited data rates to dialup speed, or if your blazing new 4G phone is faster on its own cellular network than your home Wi-Fi.
+With Ookla, you can see if your carrier is playing games by throttling your unlimited data rates to dial-up speed.
+Or if your new 4G phone is faster on its own cellular network than your home Wi-Fi.
 The answers might surprise you.

 Benchmarks tease out problems quicker than any other type of software.
 They’ll turn you into a hardware expert in the blink of an eye.
 Don’t get too carried away, though.
 There’s a lot more than numbers to consider when it comes to performance.
 Speed freaks will run into the hard reality that high-end desktop and even laptop systems are orders of magnitude.
 More potent than anything in the mobile space today despite claims of desktop-class performance coming from every manufacturer.
 From Apple to Nvidia.

 On the other hand.
 Try booting a modest desktop system with the minuscule 5 watts of power most mobiles thrive on.
 Impressive performance comes in all kinds of packages, big and small.
 In just a few minutes, with some free apps that help you determine.
 If that hot new phone is much faster than the one you’re using now.